 Customer service is the provision of service to customers before, during and after the purchase of any product.
 Customer service is a series of activities designed to enhance the experience of the customers.
 The sole purpose of the customer service is to meet the expectations of the customers so that they are satisfied with the outcome.
-These services are also available to understand the queries of the customers and ensure that they enjoy a cost effective experience after purchasing any product from the respective company.
+These services are also available to understand the queries of the customers and ensure that they enjoy a cost-effective experience after purchasing any product from the respective company.

 A good customer service benefits the business or companies as it will eventually produce satisfied customers.
 However, a bad customer service might end up generating unhappy and unsatisfied customers.
 It may result in effecting a business in a negative way.
-(1)

-Kinds of customer service
+Different kinds of customer service

 Many businesses today follow the trend of providing the customers with good customer service to ensure the customers’ good experience during the use of their product.
 This eventually helps businesses to leave a positive impact on the customers and keep customers satisfied.
-Over the years, companies and organisations have been coming up with different kinds of customer services to have a cost effective marketing experience.
+Over the years, companies and organisations have been coming up with different kinds of customer services to have a cost-effective marketing experience.

 For instance, customer service can be of many kinds.
 It may be in person through sales representatives or over the phone.
 One more popular kind of customer service is known as automated service.
 One excellent example of automated service that many people might be able to relate to is through internet sites.

-Irrespective of what kind of customer service an organisation is providing, as long as the customers benefit through it and enjoy a cost effective experience it will always prove beneficial for both; the customer and the company.
+Irrespective of what kind of customer service an organisation is providing, as long as the customers benefit through it and enjoy a cost-effective experience it will always prove beneficial for both; the customer and the company.

 Some customers also require at home customer services for the installation, maintenance or upgrading of their products.
 In order to provide the customers with excellent experience, customer support teams tend to the problems through at home customer services.

-Customer Service- From the Beginning to the Present
+Customer service – From the beginning to the present

 The need for customer service has been felt by people ever since the very beginning of time.
 It might be hard to figure out a definite year or time when the customer services began.
-As soon as people buy something, there is an on-going need for finding out more about the product through the seller in order to have a cost effective experience.
+As soon as people buy something, there is an on-going need for finding out more about the product through the seller in order to have a cost-effective experience.

-Dawn of Civilisation
+Dawn of civilisation

 Like mentioned earlier, there is no definite year that can tell us when the customer service first began.
 As soon as a person purchases something from the seller, there is a level of customer service experienced by the buyer.
 It is the duty of the person selling a product to answer any queries that the buyer may have.
 To sum up, the first customer service may have begun at the dawn of civilisation when trading items, buying and selling various items was first practised by the people.

-When trading items first began, that was the beginning of the very first kind of customer service; in person customer service to be exact.
+When trading items first began, that was the beginning of the very first kind of customer service; in-person customer service to be exact.
 Trading began as soon as the people started to realise their need for better items and necessities in life.
 The people involved in trading, buying and selling items at the dawn of civilisation were unknowingly implementing customer service as a part of their activities.

 Automated customer service

 The evolution of customer service led to the beginning of automated customer service.
 As the majority of the people began to rely on technology for various purposes, organisations and businesses felt the need to gain direct contact with the customers.

 A good customer service may not just benefit the customers, but it may also help in growing the company or the business.
 It may help the company figure out where they might be lagging behind or change the way any unhappy customer feels about them.
 A good customer service may do wonders for any start-up or known company.

 When a customer has any queries about a product, it may be an opportunity for any business to earn the loyalty of their customer by providing them with good customer care.
-When a company takes the queries or the problem of a customer seriously and offers good solution, they are building a good reputation for their company.
+When a company takes the queries or the problem of a customer seriously and offers a good solution, they are building a good reputation for their company.

 Today customers can be very straightforward with how and what they feel and expect instant results and answers; this makes the job of any sales or service representative quite difficult.
 It is also important for a customer service representative to understand that while listening to a customer, it is their job to change the way a customer feels and not the facts.

-Understanding the Needs of the Customers
+Understanding the needs of the customers

 Most customer service departments today neglect the queries of the customers.
-A customer’s complaint or query may change the outlook of your company.
-One-time bad service to any one customer may leave a bad impression for many years to come.
+A customer’s complaint or query may change the outlook for your company.
+One-time bad service to anyone customer may leave a bad impression for many years to come.
 Neglecting queries of the customers may bring harm to the reputation of the company built by a lot of hard work.

 With the rising demand and needs of the people, the complaints and queries of the customers rise equally when these demands and needs are not fulfilled.
 There may be several questions that a customer may have or numerous things that the customer does not understand, and all of these must be answered efficiently, and it may help any business flourish.

 The most common problem that is often faced is unsatisfied customers.
 Sometimes their reason for being unsatisfied with your product is valid, and sometimes it is not.
 It is the duty of a customer service representative to tackle all their queries and reasons for being unsatisfied and seek a suitable solution.
 To avoid any misunderstanding and miscommunication in between the customer and the customer service representative, the best thing to do is to be upfront and clear about what solution a company is willing to offer and what a customer may expect.